Broccoli Cost

 What are the extra costs?

-There are many ways to enjoy your broccoli.
+There are many dishes and ways to enjoy your broccoli.
 You can dice it up and sauté with butter, seasonings, or even melt cheese on top.
-It will definitely make the perfect side dish for any meal you’re planning, but if raw vegetables aren’t really on your taste, then you can try dipping them into ranch dressing instead.
+It will definitely make the perfect side dish for any meal you’re planning, but if raw vegetables aren’t really to your taste, then you can try dipping them into ranch dressing instead.

 Important things to consider

-You can find it in most stores, and you have to choose vegetables that have very dark green or purple/blue bouquets as they contain more vitamin C and beta-carotene than light green or yellowish ones.
-When the flowers start to soften, the broccoli has started to age and is no longer so fresh.
+You can find it in most stores, and you have to choose those items that have very dark green or purple/blue bouquets as their content is richer in vitamin C and beta-carotene than light green or yellowish ones.
+When the flowers start to soften, the broccoli starts to age and is no longer so fresh.

 You might also like our articles about the cost of cucumber, asparagus, or spinach.